oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 SWIG is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.

-**URL**
+**More Information**

 http://www.swig.org/

 **Available Versions**::

     4.0.1-GCCcore-9.3.0
+    4.0.2-GCCcore-10.2.0
     3.0.12-GCCcore-8.3.0
-    4.0.2-GCCcore-10.2.0
+    4.0.1-GCCcore-8.3.0
     3.0.12-foss-2018b-Python-2.7.15
-    4.0.1-GCCcore-8.3.0

 Salmon